tanthanh85/network-automation-course/modules/02_concurrency/lab.md

     for thread in connection_threads:
         thread.join()

-    print("\nAll simulated network connections completed.")
+    print("\nAll simulated resource connections completed.")
     ```
 2. Save and run `threading_sync_lab.py`.
 3.  **Expected Output/Observation:**
     *   You will see print statements indicating threads acquiring and finishing connections.
     *   Crucially, you should observe that at any given moment, the `Active slots` count will not go below 0 (meaning no more than `max_concurrent_connections` (3) threads are actively "connecting" at the same time).
     *   The output will show threads waiting for a slot to become available before proceeding.
-If you uncommented the Netmiko code and used real sandbox credentials, you would see actual hostnames or version outputs from the devices.

 ### Task 1.4: Thread-Safe Task Distribution for Log Collection with a "Queue"